unused/ruby-ftw/slides.md

 ![](./media/github-repo.png)

 <!--
-All codes - even more than shown - is published at GitHub.
-Currently there are only 10 repositories showing up when you search for ruby ef te double-u on GitHub, I am sure you will find it quickly.
+Slides and all code - even more than shown - is published at GitHub.

+Currently there are only 10 repositories showing up when you search for ruby ftw on GitHub.
+I am sure you will find it quickly.
 -->

 # Try Ruby\footnote{https://try.ruby-lang.org/}